Test Id : BRBPS

 Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Cultures from patients with suspected bacterial infection involving normally sterile sites may fail to provide bacterial (including mycobacterial) growth for identification due to the presence of fastidious or slow-growing bacteria or as a result of antecedent antimicrobial chemotherapy.
+Cultures from patients with suspected bacterial infection involving normally sterile sites may fail to provide bacterial (including mycobacterial) growth for identification due to the presence of fastidious or slow-growing bacteria or because of antecedent antimicrobial chemotherapy.
 Polymerase chain reaction amplification of a portion of the 16S ribosomal RNA (rRNA) gene followed by sequencing of the amplified product can be used to detect bacterial (including mycobacterial) nucleic acids in such situations, enabling a diagnosis.
 Sterile sources accepted for testing may have more than one bacterial species present or the presence of copy variants of the 16S rRNA gene within a single bacterial species, confounding Sanger sequencing analysis.
 Next-generation sequencing can be useful in such cases.
 Ideal specimens are those in which bacteria (includes mycobacteria) are visualized by microscopy.
 Heart valves from patients with endocarditis with positive Gram stains are, for example, especially suitable.

 Reference Values